niteshctrl/IntruderNotifier/README.md

 # Real-Time Intruder Notifier(Camera Feed)

 ## Under Construction.
-Patience is the key!!
+#### Patience is the key!!
+Meanwhile take a pair of dumbbells and take a view of [Biceps Curl Counter](https://github.com/niteshctrl/BicepCurlCounter)

+---

 ## Future Improvements:
 - [ ] Reduce Inference latency